Belvedere Palace in Vienna is also an art gallery

 Vienna is worth a good chunk of your tourism budget, particularly if you love music.
 Visit the House of Music, pay tribute to Vienna’s composers at one or more of their houses, and splash out for a concert or two.

-For more information about what to see and do in Vienna, check out these posts:
+For more information about what to see and do in Vienna and Austria, check out Visiting Austria: My Best Tips for Enjoying an Artsy Trip and these posts:

 Music in VIenna - statue of Johann Strauss